Naturopathy

 Initial consultation and diagnosis

-Typically you will be required to have an initial consultation which usually lasts for around one hour.
-The consultation will allow your naturopath to ask questions regarding your lifestyle, medical history, diet and general well-being as well as a possible physical examination which could include anything from iridology (a study of the iris) right through to a diagnosis of the tongue, a candida test, urine test, faecal matter analysis or blood testing among others.
+Typically, you will have an initial consultation which lasts for around one hour.
+The consultation will allow your naturopath to ask questions regarding your lifestyle, medical history, diet and general well-being.
+They may also perform a physical examination, which could include anything from iridology (the study of the iris) to a tongue diagnosis.

 The more information your practitioner has, the more accurate their diagnosis, recommendations and prescription will be.
-Once they feel they have gathered enough information a treatment plan will be formulated which incorporates all aspects of an individual's life as opposed to just the area that is affected, this way the body has the optimum chance to heal itself.
+Once they feel they have gathered enough information, a treatment plan will be formulated.
+This will incorporate all aspects of an individual's life, rather than just the affected area; this way, the body has the best chance of healing itself.

 How many sessions will I need?